Share this Post

 We touched on so many topics ranging from sauces, stocks and broths, mise en place, knife skills, making kombucha, Ayurveda, nutrition classes, soaking and sprouting, baking, business classes, designing menus, and all the cooking skills in between.
 My basic cooking knowledge quickly expanded along with my confidence in the kitchen.
 We also had experience with personal cheffing, catering, and menu planning.
 Going into the program I wasn’t exactly sure what I wanted to do with my certification, so these experiences helped me tremendously.
 I also found clarity in the business classes and was able to pin point what I want to focus on as a Natural Food Chef.
 As someone with an autoimmune condition and Lyme disease, I want to help young women going through similar things.
 Food drastically improved my symptoms and it’s helped my body become more efficient in the healing process.

-This program attracts like-minded people, which is what I was looking for.
+This Natural Chef program attracts like-minded people, which is what I was looking for.
 Graduation is this week and I already feel emotions coming on from leaving this place.
 What a once-in-a-lifetime opportunity we had.
-If you have a passion for nutrition and cooking, I highly recommend this program.
+If you have a passion for nutrition and cooking, I highly recommend these Natural Food Chef courses.
 It’s a lot of information in a short amount of time, but it gives you an incredible foundation to start your journey as a Natural Food Chef.

 Meghan McGee, (soon to be) Natural Food Chef